Principle

 By Email

-If permitted by the competent authority, letters submitted by that authority may also be sent by email (even if the paper letter is the only legally valid version, PCT Newsletter No. 5/2008).
+If permitted by the competent authority, letters submitted by that authority may also be sent by email (even if the paper letter remains the only official version, PCT Newsletter No. 5/2008).

-However, the applicant may indicate a preference to receive communications only by email (to the extent accepted by the competent authority): the response deadline then begins from the date of the email transmission (PCT Newsletter No. 1/2010 and PCT Newsletter No. 4/2010).
+However, the applicant may indicate a preference to receive communications only by email (where accepted by the competent authority): the response time limit then begins from the date of the email transmission (PCT Newsletter No. 1/2010 and PCT Newsletter No. 4/2010).

 Submission by the Applicant